laurentlab-mpipz/struett_and_sellinger_et_al/README.md

 Workflows for the simulations and analyses from the publication

   + at_treeseq
-  Workflow to generate the tree sequence from the already published A. thaliana data (Figure 5)
+  Workflow to generate the tree sequence from the already published A. thaliana data (Figure 5) which serves as input file for estimating the transition to selfing of A. thaliana.

   + bgs
   Workflow to analyse the robustness of tsABC to negative linked selection (Figure 4B)